sous-chefs/apt/README.md

 - distribution: this is usually your release's codename...ie something like `karmic`, `lucid` or `maverick`
 - components: package groupings..when it doubt use `main`
-- deb_src: whether or not to add the repository as a source repo as well
+- deb_src: whether or not to add the repository as a source repo as well - value can be `true` or `false`, default `false`.
 - key_server: the GPG keyserver where the key for the repo should be retrieved
 - key: if a `key_server` is provided, this is assumed to be the fingerprint, otherwise it can be either the URI to the GPG key for